MaximBelov/cordova-plugin-otp-autofill-lab/README.md

-# Cordova Plugin OTP Autofill Lab
+# Cordova plugin Sms Retriever Lab

-A demo application for the [cordova-cordova-plugin-otp-autofill](https://github.com/MaximBelov/cordova-plugin-otp-autofill).
+A demo application for the [cordova-plugin-sms-retriever-lab](https://github.com/MaximBelov/cordova-plugin-sms-retriever).

 Useful if you want to try out the plugin or want to reproduce a bug or build errors.

+Send sms with twilio

+1. Create .env file

+1. `cp .env-example .env`

+1. Add values